 Further research showed that humans who suffered from narcolepsy also had similar issues with hypocretin in the brain.
 Since then, scientists have been working on using hypocretin to help prevent narcolepsy in humans.

 If you’ve recently bought one of our Bearaby weighted blankets into your home, it won’t take long before your furry friend decides to make it his own!
 We love seeing photos of you and your new Nappers, but we grin with utter joy when we see your pets loving our blankets as much as you do.

 We think it may have something to do with the cooling sensation of those weighted weaves.
 Because our blankets are hand-knit with our chunky weighted yarn, air is able to circulate in and around your body (and your pooch’s!) in a way that keeps everyone cool, while also staying cozy.
 We think dogs also love that all our blankets are made with organic, highly breathable cotton and eucalyptus fibers.
 Natural to the touch, smooth on your skin - er, fur - and perfect for an afternoon nap.

 If your pet is particularly fond of your weighted blanket, feel free to share the snuggle.
 Just be sure to make sure your pet is comfortable and can easily move around or leave the hugging weight of the blanket.
 What better way to release the stress of the day than cuddled up with your best friend and your Napper?

 At Bearaby, we believe dogs are mini life coaches for all of us.
+(That’s why we created the Bearaby dog bed, our very own soothing Pupper Pod!)
 The energy, playfulness, and dedication to rest is something to be admired!
 Here are a few things we’ve learned from the cutest coworkers in the office: